Nassau County Revaluation Update: Can a phase-in of assessments work in Nassau County?

 The real estate tax Law Firm of Schroder & Strom weighs in on tremendous risk to the financial stability of Nassau property owners.

-Nassau homeowners have received revaluation notices from David Moog, the County Assessor, advising that the value of their homes have increased (since 2011) and providing the County’s estimate of current value.
+Nassau County, NY homeowners have received revaluation notices from David Moog, the County Assessor, advising that the value of their homes have increased (since 2011) and providing the County’s estimate of current value.
 Official notice that a home’s value has increased is usually good news, but here the Assessor will be using the new value to levy higher taxes by 2020.
 Values have increased by 50% to 100% or more, depending on where the home is located.
 Homeowners are calling our law firm in disbelief, alarmed at an increase in the cost of home ownership.
 Such fears anticipate drops in market value due to higher taxes and the loss of the Federal tax deduction for real estate tax payments.

 Curran proposes plan unlikely to work in Nassau County.